Protect Yourself or a Loved One by Filing a Protection Order

 - Protecting your children: If you feel that a parent or individual is endangering your children, you may pursue a protection order.
 However, you need a family lawyer who can help you navigate custody rights.

-- Detering stalkers: If someone you know or a stranger is threatening your personal privacy or well-being, Colorado law protects you against them.
+- Deterring stalkers: If someone you know or a stranger is threatening your personal privacy or well-being, Colorado law protects you against them.

 - Unlawful sexual contact: Victims of sexual assault may be entitled to protection orders.